 For Clinical Trials of Investigational Medicinal Products (CTIMPs), the term sponsor is defined in the Clinical Trial Regulations as: the person who takes responsibility for the initiation, management, and financing (or arranging the financing) of that trial.
 The person(s) responsible for the sponsor’s functions must also be named on the Clinical Trial Authorisation (CTA).

+The sponsor has specific legal responsibilities under the Clinical Trials Regulations.
 Before initiating a trial, the sponsor should define, establish and allocate all trial-related duties and functions.
-The NHS R&D Forum Sponsorship Principles document (pdf, 103.44 KB) provides a comprehensive summary of the legal responsibilities that an organisation sponsoring a CTIMP must arrange to carry out.
-This document also describes various models of sponsorship that are possible under the Clinical Trials Regulations and the allocation of responsibilities, duties or functions.
+The NHS R&D Forum Sponsorship Principles document provides a comprehensive summary of requirements, including various models of sponsorship and guidance on the allocation of responsibilities, duties or functions.

 From 1st January 2021, UK sponsors conducting CTIMPs with sites in the European Economic Area (EEA), must establish a legal representative in a country on the approved country list (currently all countries in the EU/EEA).
 Further guidance on the requirements for a legal representative can be found in the Sponsorship Principles document.
 In addition, the MHRA has produced guidance on the requirements for substantial amendments relating to changing the sponsor or legal representative of a clinical trial.

 - Insurance and compensation in the event of injury in Phase I clinical trials: Guidance developed by the Association for the British Pharmaceutical Industry, the Bio Industry Association and the Clinical Contract Research Association, in consultation with the Department of Health and the National Research Ethics Service.